All leaders are managers, but not all managers are leaders.

 With a coaching mindset, leaders are more strategic and inclusive when solving problems.
 They collaborate with team members to dissect problems they are facing, map out potential solutions, and evaluate the risks and rewards of each one.
 This enables them to have more constructive conversations that generate win-win outcomes.

 In the long run, their leadership empowers team members to adopt solution-oriented approaches to problem-solving.
 This sends the message that not only the upper management can effect change.
 Employees on the ground level can do it too.
+As half of companies in Singapore start to prioritise learning and upskilling, coaching has never been more important.

 What does a coaching plan look like?